musbenziane/Discontinuous_Galerkin1D_F90/README.md

     !
 1                    !
 Source location - collocation point
     !
 100                  !
 Snapshot interval
     !
 3                    !
 [1/2/3] 1: Free surface, 2: Rigid wall, 3: Periodic
-    ! .6                   !
-Att constant for sponge layer
     !
+1                    !
+Boundary condition only on the left side [not for periodic BC] !
     ! -> Model files in C-Style binary floats [doubles]: Vs, Rho files are needed.
     !                                                  : For simple models, use create1Dmodel_files.f90